All About Colon Cancer

-Interventional radiologists are specialists who use radiology techniques, such as CT scan, to access areas of the body and treat diseases without traditional surgery.
+Interventional radiologists (IR) are specialists who use radiology techniques, such as CT scan, to access areas of the body and treat diseases without traditional surgery.
 These techniques are sometimes called "minimally invasive".
-In some cases, these physicians are able to help patients with colon cancer that has metastasized to the liver or lung.
-The techniques currently being used by these specialists include: CT directed biopsies, chemoembolization, radiofrequency ablation and radioembolization.
-By entering a patient's blood vessels, the physician can thread a catheter all the way to the liver and give treatment directly to the tumor.
+In some cases, these providers are able to help patients with colon cancer that has spread (metastasized) to the liver or lung.
+The techniques currently being used by these specialists include: CT directed biopsies, chemoembolization, radiofrequency ablation, and radioembolization.
+By entering a patient's blood vessels, the physician can thread a catheter and give treatment directly to the tumor.

-Radiofrequency ablation (RFA) is a local treatment that kills the tumor cells with heat, while sparing healthy liver tissue.
+Radiofrequency ablation (RFA) is a local treatment that kills the tumor cells with heat while sparing healthy liver or lung tissue.
 When the tumor is too large or in a location not amenable to RFA, embolization may be used to cut off the blood supply to the tumor, deliver radiation to a tumor (called radioembolization), or combine this technique with chemotherapy to deliver the cancer drug directly to the tumor (called chemoembolization).
-These therapies are not considered curative, but can provide improved quality of life and extend survival.

 The Colon Club - Promotes education and awareness in interesting and out of the box ways.